Environmental Protection Agency (EPA).

 A. Does this action apply to me?

-You may be potentially affected by this action if you are a pesticide manufacturer (NAICS code 32532) or involved with the International Space Station.
-This listing is not intended to be exhaustive, but rather provides a guide for readers regarding entities likely to be affected by this action.
+You may be potentially affected by this action if you are a pesticide manufacturer (North American Industrial Classification System (NAICS) (Code 32532) or involved with the International Space Station.
+This listing is not intended to be exhaustive, but rather provides a guide to help readers determine whether this document applies to them.
 Other types of entities not listed could also be affected.

 B. What should I consider as I prepare my comments for EPA?

 1. Submitting CBI.
 Do not submit this information to EPA through www.regulations.gov or email.
 Clearly mark the part or all of the information that you claim to be CBI.
 For CBI Start Printed Page 60459information in a disk or CD-ROM that you mail to EPA, mark the outside of the disk or CD-ROM as CBI and then identify electronically within the disk or CD-ROM the specific information that is claimed as CBI.
 In addition to one complete version of the comment that includes information claimed as CBI, a copy of the comment that does not contain the information claimed as CBI must be submitted for inclusion in the public docket.
 Information so marked will not be disclosed except in accordance with procedures set forth in 40 CFR part 2.